W0lfySec/HTB-Writeups/Starting_Point/Archetype/Archetype.md

 	|_  start_date: N/A

-// We can see there is smb service open (usually ports 139 and 445)/n
-// When there is a smb service open usually the anonymous connection allowed by default/n
-// we can check that with 'smbclient' command
+// We can see there is smb service open (usually ports 139 and 445), When there is a smb service open usually the anonymous connection allowed by default, we can check that with 'smbclient' command

 $ smbclient -N -L \\\\10.10.10.27\\